gillenbrown/LEGUS-sizes/docs/index.md

 Whether a given cluster is identified as having a failed radius fit.
 We define this as as a scale radius a < 0.1 pixels, a > 15 pixels, or an axis ratio q < 0.3.
 We also exclude any clusters where the fitted center is more than 2 pixels away from the central pixel identified by LEGUS.

-**`profile_diff_reff`**
+**`fit_quality_metric`**

 Our metric to evaluate the fit quality, defined in Equation 16.
 It uses the cumulative light profile to estimate the half-light radius of the cluster non-parametrically, then compares the enclosed light of the model and data within this radius.
 This value is the fractional error of the enclosed light of the model.
 We use this quantity to determine whether the radius fit is reliable (Section 2.6).

 **`reliable_radius`**

 Whether or not this cluster radius is deemed to be reliable.
-To be reliable, a cluster must not have a failed fit (see above), and must not be in the worst 10th percentile of `prof_diff_reff`.
+To be reliable, a cluster must not have a failed fit (see above), and must not be in the worst 10th percentile of `fit_quality_metric`.
 See Section 2.6 for more on this.
 Our analysis in the paper only uses clusters deemed to be reliable.

 **`reliable_mass`**